-The back pain will probably improve relatively quickly of its own accord (after a few days to a week).
+The neck pain will probably improve relatively quickly of its own accord (after a few days to a week).
 The best way to promote this improvement is to take into account the following measures:

 - X Take up your daily activities again as soon as possible.
-Take note of any (pain) signals from your body and moderate your activities if necessary. - No particular posture or activity is really forbidden, but avoid activities that subsequently increase the pain for several hours. - X Our experience has shown that walking and regularly changing your posture usually tend to relieve the pain.
+Take note of any (pain) signals from your body and moderate your activities if necessary. - No particular posture or activity is really forbidden, but avoid activities that subsequently increase the pain for several hours. - Our experience has shown that walking and regularly changing your posture usually tend to relieve the pain.
 Warmth can also offer relief.
-Sitting for long periods and bending over will tend to increase the pain. - In the event of severe pain it is advisable to briefly lie on your back with your hips and knees bent at a 90 degree angle.
-Staying in bed for a long time is not good for your back. - If you need medication an anti-inflammatory may be useful during the initial stages of the pain.
+Looking up for long periods and working in the same posture for a long time with your head bent forward will tend to increase the pain.

+- If you need medication an anti-inflammatory may be useful during the initial stages of the pain.
 If necessary you could take paracetamol (1 gram maximum four times a day) as an additional painkiller.
 Always consult a doctor before taking medication.
 Painkillers are meant to help you carry out your daily activities more easily, but it is important to take the correct dose.
-You are not meant to overexert yourself by taking painkillers. - X Avoid using a corset. - X Return to work as soon as possible.

-X Research has shown that other aspects of your life may have an impact on the pain.
+You are not meant to overexert yourself by taking painkillers. - X Avoid using a neck brace. - X Return to work as soon as possible. - Kesearch has shown that other aspects of your life may have an impact on the pain.
 For example, emotions such as despondency and/or excessive anxiety when carrying out activities or movements may have an adverse effect on your recovery.
-Consult your GP if you have symtoms of this kind.
+Consult your GP if you have symptoms of this kind.